ScilifelabDataCentre/Anubis/README.md

   - All reviews for a proposal (also Excel)
   - All reviews from a reviewer in a call (also Excel)

-## Workflow
+## System design assumptions

-There is no strictly defined workflow, but rather some assumptions implicit in the system design.
+There are some assumptions implicit in the system design.
+Here is a list of some of them:

 - A call is opened when its opens date is defined, and has passed.
 - It is not possible to create a proposal in a non-opened call.